hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_illustration_of_a_spaceship_traveling_thro_87b4ac0e-cbb0-460d-a358-457c90affb91-0_3.content.md

 ## Wallpaper Background

 Our homepage features a stunning digital illustration of a spaceship traveling through a colorful nebula.
-This captivating wallpaper sets the tone for the excitement and wonder of space exploration that we aim to inspire in our readers.
+This Cap<wbr>ti<wbr>va<wbr>ting wallpaper sets the tone for the excitement and wonder of space exploration that we aim to inspire in our readers.

 ## Plan Your Adventure